17 Best Thrift Stores in NYC – Big Deals When You’re in the Big Apple

 Wonder no more because of the several thrift shops in Queens, The Worthy Pause combines both.

-They boast a charming collection of home decor, furniture, knick-knacks, home goods, and clothing, all packaged up in this little eclectic treasure trove of a storefront.
+They boast a charming collection of sustainable home decor, furniture, knick-knacks, home goods, and clothing, all packaged up in this little eclectic treasure trove of a storefront.

 Items are received on a strictly donated basis and as a 501c non profit, all proceeds go toward providing animal welfare services for local pet owners and strays alike.